+Then we establish an error bound between $\vb_t'$ in Step 2 of Algorithm~\ref{alg:tgd} and $\vb(F)$.
+Finally, we quantify the error introduced by the truncated step in Algorithm~\ref{alg:tgd}.

-Next we state a series of lemmas that will be used in proving Theorem~\ref{theorem:main}.
+We first state a series of lemmas that will facilitate the proof of Theorem~\ref{theorem:main}.
 The proofs for the technical lemmas are deferred to Appendix~\ref{appendixB}.
 We start with some results from perturbation theory for eigenvalue and generalized eigenvalue problems \citep{golub2012matrix}.

 \begin{lemma} Let $\Jb$ and $\Jb+\Eb_{\Jb}$ be $d\times d$ symmetric matrices.
 Then, for all $k\in \{1,\ldots,d\}$,

 \end{lemma}